-Of the IPO Acquisitions during 2020, UAV generated this highest revenue of \$10.1 million compared to \$12.1 million for 2019.
-The reduction of 16% reflects the impact of the COVID-19 pandemic on on-campus learning, and the delayed effect of transitioning to online learning.
-PIN's revenue was \$4.6 million compared to \$4.7 million in 2019.
-PIN was not able to operate physical events which resulted in reduced revenue by \$0.24 million, however the decline was partially compensated by increased partnership activities which resulted in commission revenue.
-Education Angels revenue was \$1.1 million compared to \$1.0 million for 2019, and E-Square \$0.8 million compared to \$1.0 million for 2019.
+Of the IPO Acquisitions during 2021, UAV generated the highest revenue of \$9.0 million compared to \$10.1 million for 2020.
+The reduction of 11% reflects the impact of the COVID-19 pandemic on on-campus learning, and the delayed effect of transitioning to online learning.
+PIN's revenue was \$5.1 million compared to \$4.6 million in 2020.
+PIN was able to re-commence operating physical events which resulted in increased revenue of \$0.5 million.
+Education Angels revenue was \$0.9 million compared to \$1.1 million for 2020, and E-Square \$0.7 million compared to \$0.8 million for 2020.

-Cost of Revenue: The Pre-IPO Group's cost of revenue was \$5 million in 2019 with \$4.9 million in gross profit, giving us a 50% gross margin.
-Cost of revenue reduced to \$4.1 million in 2020 with \$3.5 million in gross profit, with a 46% gross margin.
-Our cost of revenue grew in percentage terms in 2020 as a result of higher digital marketing and faculty costs as we grew our student body from 1.55 million to 1.8 million students, and due to the allocation of amortization and depreciation on income generating assets to Cost of revenue which is not a variable cost and therefore represents a higher percentage on reduced revenue.
+Cost of Revenue: The Pre-IPO Group's cost of revenue was \$10.0 million in 2021 with \$2.8 million in gross profit, giving us a 22% gross margin, compared to \$4.1 million in 2020 with \$3.5 million in gross profit and a 46% gross margin and \$5 million in 2019 with \$4.9 million in gross profit, giving us a 50% gross margin.
+Our cost of revenue grew in percentage terms in 2021 as a result of higher digital marketing and faculty costs as we expanded our curriculum to include more partners.
 To date we have been maintaining a balance between growth and a positive gross margin in which we are not being overly aggressive in our marketing spend and this is reflected in our current gross margin.

-Genius Group's pro forma cost of revenue in 2020 was \$8.7 million, delivering a gross profit of \$15.5 million, representing a 64% gross margin.
+Genius Group's pro forma cost of revenue in the fiscal year ended December 31, 2021 was \$15.9 million, delivering a gross profit of \$12.7 million and a 44% gross margin, compared to 2020 which was \$8.7 million, delivering a gross profit of \$15.5 million and a 64% gross margin.
 By owning the majority of our own curriculum and courses across all companies and acquisitions, we are focused on maintaining a low cost of content and a high gross margin.
 The cost of revenue that we do incur is mainly our customer acquisition costs and our faculty costs.

-For 2020, UAV had \$2.9 million in direct cost with a 71% gross margin compared to 68% in 2019, and PIN had \$1.2 million in direct cost with a 73% gross margin compared to 53% in 2019.
-The reduction of \$0.95 million in cost of sales was mainly due to reduced cost of holding physical events.
-Education Angels had a \$0.5m direct cost with a 57% margin compared to 56% in 2019.
+For the fiscal year ended December 31, 2021, UAV had \$3.5 million in direct cost with a 61% gross margin compared to 71% in 2020.
+The increase in cost of sales was mainly due to the campus returning to full operation in September 2021, compared to being closed throughout 2020 due to the COVID-19 pandemic.
+PIN had \$1.9 million in direct cost with a 63% gross margin compared to 73% in 2020.
+The increase in cost of sales was mainly due to a return to holding physical events.
+Education Angels had a \$0.5m direct cost with a 51% margin compared to 57% in 2019.
 E-Square has historically included all cost in overhead and so did not report any direct cost.

-As discussed above, UAV's and Education Angels' direct cost are largely faculty, teacher and course costs, and both have historically spent a minimal amount on marketing, whereas PIN's cost is made up of largely of digital marketing, commission and event costs.
-During 2020, with the exception of PIN, none of the IPO Acquisitions were yet implementing any of the growth strategies discussed in this prospectus.
+UAV's and Education Angels' direct costs are largely faculty, teacher and course costs, and both have historically spent a minimal amount on marketing, whereas PIN's cost is made up of largely of digital marketing, commission and event costs.
+During the fiscal year ended December 31, 2021, with the exception of PIN, none of the IPO Acquisitions were yet implementing any of the growth strategies utilised by the Pre-IPO Group.
 We expect cost of revenue to increase and gross margins to drop as revenues grow, as we apply our marketing and partner costs to grow these companies.